 The school continues to strive for improved standards of literacy for all students.
-A specific focus on the teaching of Reading was undertaken in 2016 with a primary focus on Guided Reading.
-A focus on the teaching of The Big Six was also undertaken and planning was modified to ensure all aspects were taught within the literacy block.
+A focus on the teaching of reading through a whole school focus on The Big Six was embedded across all year levels and planning was modified to ensure all aspects were taught within the literacy block.
 The school recognises the need to continue to focus on reading as the key to overall improved student outcomes.